mitojala/tsoha-mtb-spots/README.md

 Current state:

+Basic functions such as user handling, creating mtb spots (with map interface), listing added spots and showing these on map have been enabled.
+More complex features will be added in the capacity the time limit permits (final deadline).

+Instructions for usage:

 User must register in order to use the application.

+Mouse hover on a google maps marker shows the spot name.
 Otherwise the functions are self explanatory at the moment.

-Basic functions have been enabled.
-More complex things such as working map interface is under work.

 ---